 The teams played scoreless hockey for 35 minutes and 51 seconds until Giroux scored for the second consecutive game.

-While on Philadelphia's only power play of the game, Giroux gained the zone and had an attempt at a pass blocked and deflected right back to him.
+While on Philadelphia's first power play of the game, Giroux gained the zone and had an attempt at a pass blocked and deflected right back at him.
 With Fleury leaning to his left, Giroux fired a wrist shot from not too far inside the blue line that beat him short side, just inside the left post.

 It was Giroux's 10th goal of the season and 17th in 35 career games (counting the Stanley Cup Playoffs) against the Penguins.